A Guide For Risk Professionals

 Future Workers’ Compensation Costs Unclear

-As of this writing, 19 states have introduced legislation, executive orders, or regulations affecting COVID-19 workers’ compensation claims (see Figure 2).
+As of mid-October, 20 states have introduced legislation, executive orders, or regulations affecting COVID-19 workers’ compensation claims (see Figure 2).
 A number of these establish rebuttable presumptions that workers in some industries and settings — including health care — who contract COVID-19 have done so during the course and scope of employment.

-The most recent such law to be enacted — and one of the most significant for employers — is in California, where Governor Gavin Newsom signed SB 1159 into law on September 17.
+One of the most significant new laws has been enacted in California, where Governor Gavin Newsom signed SB 1159 into law on September 17.
 The bill codifies an executive order that expired July 5, creating new rebuttable presumptions for police officers, firefighters, and health care workers.
 SB 1159 also extends rebuttable presumptions to workers in other jobs, provided that specific criteria are met.

 Some of these laws and regulations have been challenged in court.
-In early October, for example, the Michigan Supreme Court ruled that several executive orders introduced by the state's governor — including one that established a rebuttable presumption — were unconstitutional.
+For example, the Michigan Supreme Court ruled on October 2 that several executive orders introduced by Governor Gretchen Whitmer — including one that established a rebuttable presumption — were unconstitutional.

 Despite the enactment of these new laws and regulations, many COVID-19 claims have ultimately not met compensability requirements.
 To date, approximately 20% to 30% of all claims filed have been accepted, according to industry estimates; the bulk of these claims have come from health care employers.
 In contrast, about one-third of all claims have been denied for various reasons, including a lack of diagnosis and/or symptoms, refusal by claimants to be tested for COVID-19, and the fact that some claimants have largely been working from home.